alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 In conclusion
 -----

 Our promise, from the title of this article, is "Start unit testing your PHP code today".
 Hopefully the tricks herein will allow you to do just that.
-My advice to you, dear testers, is to **start by using Docker locally**, **then to make sure you have Continuous Integration set up (on Drupal testbot or Circle, or, as in our example, both)**, and **only then start testing**.
+My advice to you, dear testers, is to **start by using Docker locally**, **then to make sure you have Continuous Integration set up (on Drupal testbot or CircleCI, or, as in our example, both)**, and **_only then_ start testing**.

 Happy coding!